Our Recipe for Success in Recovery

 And what is the definition of success, anyways?
 To most, the word “success” implies cure in the minds of those closest to the individual in treatment.
 Sometimes, people even think it means learning how to drink (or do drugs) like a gentleman…or…learning how to control the “urge.”
 Sometimes, it might just mean experiencing some hope.

 What’s our definition of success?
 Well, that depends.
 The way we look at it is if we can help a guy who hasn’t stopped using drugs for 10 years stop for one day, we would count that as a success.
 Helping a guy begin to respect himself and learn to save money to place a deposit down on an apartment is also a success in our book.
+Helping a guy understand the complexities of his mental health struggles and learning how to cope in a healthy, sustainable way is also a success.
 Yet, if we ruled the world, our definition of success would be the following:

 The guy leaves our program with at least one year of sobriety, enough money to be self-sufficient, and in a space (emotionally, physically, mentally, and spiritually) where he can—with a clear mind—decide whether he wishes to continue on living the life he has built while toiling with us.
-After all, the quality of his life will always come down to the decisions he makes.
+After all, the quality of his life will always come down to the decisions he makes and the way that he is able to approach his life’s challenges.
 We want to get him to a point where he can make good decisions on a regular basis, with a clear head and heart, after building some things in his life he doesn’t want to lose.
-Certainly, it is harder to make seriously problematic decision when standing upon a mountain of right decisions.
+Certainly, it is harder to make seriously problematic decisions when standing upon a mountain of right decisions.

 Combining Traditional Modalities with New Approaches